 Earlier this year, a group of doctors joined forces to ask POTUS to please stop eating hot dogs and burgers in public.
 Come on, doctors.
 The guy is from Chicago, home of the greatest dogs known to man (sorry, New York).
 You can’t expect him to give up the wieners entirely.

-Next time you’re looking for some Midwest-style street eats, head to Haute Dog & Fries in Alexandria and Purcellville for a steaming sausage topped with onions, tomato, hot peppers, pickle relish, dill pickles, mustard, and celery salt.
+Next time you’re looking for some Midwest-style street eats, head to Haute Dog & Fries in Alexandria and Purcellville for a steaming sausage topped with onions, tomato, hot peppers, pickle relish, dill pickles, mustard,

 1) Go Hawaiian.